 They tend to be one of the easier Betta species to take care of.
-This species is also known to be one of the more peaceful varieties of Bettas on the market.
-That may be an important feature if you are looking to be build a female Betta community tank.
+This species is also known to be one of the more peaceful varieties of Bettas on the market along with the Imbellis species.
+That may be an important feature if you are looking to build a female Betta community tank.

 Female Halfmoon Bettas

 This variety of Siamese Fighting Fish is named after the shape of their tails when flared.
 Fully extended, Halfmoon Betta tails reach 180 degrees (the shape of a half moon in the sky).
 That feature tends to be popular with many fish keepers as well as with those that breed them.

 If you are considering a Betta Fish as a pet, you should ask yourself if this species is right for you.
 While there are no extreme water conditions that you need to maintain, they will have a more limited diet than other tropical fish species.
 The major consideration, however, revolves around their behavior.